 Finally, the student answers the wrap-up questions covering both vocabulary and grammar.

-In this C1 lesson, students will learn about the impact of the poison…
+In this lesson, students will discuss the possibility of AI chatbots replacing human-to-human…